-The system for managing research animals (called Animal Operations) will go into production in 2021.
-This system will manage everything from the ordering and transferring of animals to the invoicing of investigators for services from the department of animal resources.
+Animal Operations went into production in 2022.
+This system manages the animal care operations at USC.
+This includes everything from the ordering and transferring of animals to the invoicing of investigators for services from the department of animal resources.
 While the IACUC manages the regulatory aspects of this research, managing the actual care and feeding of these animals, veterinary services, and ordering falls to the Department of Animal Resources (DAR).
-DAR and researchers will be using the Animal Operations system.
+DAR and researchers use the Animal Operations system.

 A support system for use by all the change control committees has been in operation since 2018.
 This system captures and provides access to all development items, including enhancements, defects found, and editorial changes.
 All committee members can create new issues, view the status of enhancements, answer questions, and see the agendas and minutes of previous change control board meetings.